This post has been updated for 2021.

 To find the advantages of one software over another, you have to look at how they execute their functions.
 Which solution has the most streamlined publishing?
 The more in-depth reporting?

 Also read: Buffer vs. Hootsuite

 To help you answer those questions for yourself, we’ll compare Sprout Social and Hootsuite based on dashboards, publishing, scheduling, collaboration, reporting, and integration capabilities.
-If you want to save time on research, use our Product Selection Tool to get a free shortlist of social CRM vendor recommendations.
+If you want to save time on research, use our Product Selection Tool to get a free shortlist of social media management software recommendations.
 We’ll ask you a few questions and then send you suggestions tailored to your needs.

 Sprout Social vs. Hootsuite: Company overview

 Founded in 2010, Sprout Social was built to help businesses and customers communicate more freely.
-In the six years since its inception, the company has raised over $100 million in venture capital and recently filed to go public.
+In the six years since its inception, the company has raised over $100 million in venture capital and filed to go public in 2019.

 Hootsuite was founded in 2008 under the moniker BrightKit.
 Its mission was simple: help businesses manage their social media accounts in one place.
 BrightKit eventually became Hootsuite, and the company now has 18 million users, over 1,400 employees, and offices in Vancouver, Toronto, New York, Mexico City, London, Paris, Hamburg, Sydney, and more.

 Notable Hootsuite customers include Marketo, Mailchimp, SXSW, and GE.